swannodette/logic-tutorial/README.md

 By now we're tired of genealogy.
 Let's go back to the cozy world of Computer Science.
 One of the very first things people introduce in CS are arrays and/or lists.
 It’s often convenient to take two lists and join them together.
 In Clojure this functionality exists via <code>concat</code>.
 However we're going to look at a relational version of the function called <code>appendo</code>.
 While <code>appendo</code> is certainly slower than <code>concat</code> it has magical powers that <code>concat</code> does not have.

 First we'll want to load the next tutorial and switch into it's namespace.

+Note: Since core.logic 0.6.3, <code>appendo</code> has been included in core.logic itself.

 ```clj
 tut1=> (in-ns 'user)